Vegetarianism continues to be a popular diet among Americans.

 — Eggs are a source of iron and vitamin B12.

 — Egg yolk is a good source of vitamin D.

-— Eggs contain a significant amount of cholesterol, so you’ll have to watch your intake.
+— Eggs contain a significant amount of cholesterol, with one large egg containing about 186 milligrams of cholesterol, so you’ll have to watch your intake.

 A pescatarian diet is a plant-based eating regimen that typically excludes meat, poultry, dairy and eggs but includes seafood as a main protein source, Fears says.

 Some pescatarians include dairy and eggs, according to their personal preference.

 “Consuming seafood can make getting omega-3 fatty acids and protein easier than other vegetarian diets,” she says.
 Omega-3 fatty acids are polyunsaturated fats, which research suggests help reduce harmful inflammation and keep cholesterol and blood pressure levels in the healthy range.
 This can help reduce the risk of heart disease.